-DEPARTMENT OF NATURAL RESOURCES, DIVISION OF FORESTRY AND FIRE PROTECTION (DOF)
+DEPARTMENT OF NATURAL RESOURCES, DIVISION OF FORESTRY & FIRE PROTECTION (DOF)

-The mission of the State of Alaska, Department of Natural Resources, Division of Forestry and Fire Protection (DOF) is to develop, conserve, and enhance Alaska's forests to provide a sustainable supply of forest resources for Alaskans.
-The Division provides wildland fire protection services on over 150 million acres of land.
-The goal of their Fire and Aviation Program is to provide safe, cost-effective, and efficient fire protection services and related fire and aviation management activities on state, private, and municipal lands, and lands negotiated through agreement, commensurate with the values at risk.
+The mission of the State of Alaska, Department of Natural Resources, Division of Forestry & Fire Protection (DOF) is to develop, conserve, and enhance Alaska's forests to provide a sustainable supply of forest resources for Alaskans.
+The Division provides wildland fire protection services on more than 150 million acres of land.
+The goal of the DOF's Fire and Aviation Program is to provide safe, cost-effective, and efficient fire protection services and related fire and aviation

-The Division of Forestry and Fire Protection is bound by the Alaska statutes and administrative code sections that directly govern forest management activities on state forest lands and by the Alaska Forest Resources and Practices Act and Alaska Forest Resources and Practices Regulations.
+Alaska Interagency Wildland Fire Management Plan 2025 Review Page 6 of 52 Ch.
+1: Introduction, Policy, and Land Management Planning management activities on state, private, and municipal lands, and lands negotiated through agreement, commensurate with the values at risk.

-Alaska Interagency Wildland Fire Management Plan 2024 Review Page 6 of 48 Ch.
-1: Introduction, Policy, and Land Management Planning Information on the state fire management and forest health programs - including burn permits, available grants, Community Wildfire Protection Plans, and Firewise - is available on the Alaska Division of Forestry and Fire Protection webpage.
+The Division of Forestry & Fire Protection is bound by the Alaska statutes and administrative code sections that directly govern forest management activities on state forest lands and by the Alaska Forest Resources and Practices Act and Alaska Forest Resources and Practices Regulations.
+Information on the State of Alaska fire management and forest health programs, including burn permits, available grants, Community Wildfire Protection Plans, and Firewise, is available on the DOF webpage.
 The State of Alaska is not bound by federal fire management policies on lands under state jurisdiction (e.g., state, private and municipal lands).

-Alaska Statutes sections 41.15.010 - 41.15.240 (PDF) mandate the Division of Forestry and Fire Protection to manage the wildland fire program for the State of Alaska.
+Alaska Statutes sections 41.15.010 - 41.15.240 (PDF) mandate the DOF to manage the wildland fire program for the State of Alaska.
 Statute 41.15.010 addresses "protection from wildland fire and other destructive agents, commensurate with the values at risk, on land that is owned privately, by the state, or by a municipality."

-Alaska State House Bill 395, signed on May 4, 2006, defines the official Alaska Fire Season as April 1 through August 31.
-This was incorporated into state law under statute 41.15.050.
+Alaska State House Bill 395, signed on May 4, 2006, defines the official Alaska fire season as April 1 through August 31.
+This was incorporated into state law under Alaska Statute 41.15.050.

 In 2018, the Alaska State Legislature updated and approved Alaska State House Bill 355 which brought additional changes, revisions and updates to the existing Alaska wildland fire protection laws.
 Statutory changes went in effect on January 1, 2019, with regulatory changes and the implementation of a new minor offense bail schedule following on June 1, 2019.
-Links to the updated statutes and regulations can be found on the Alaska Division of Forestry and Fire Protection webpage.
+Links to the updated statutes and regulations can be found on the DOF webpage.